krinkir/docs-opmanual_developer/book/opmanual_developer/40_hw_benchmarking/08_hw_bm_demo.md

     laptop $ dts benchmark ![BOTNAME] -a ![YOUR_LOCAL_IP_ADDRESS]:5000

 If your API is not running online, enter the API URL.

+You need two terminals, another one to prepare the start of lane following as described in the output of the CLI